hpe-dev-incubator/hpe-dev-portal/content/blog/hpe-athonet-llm-platform-divide-et-impera-designing-the-ll-mesh.md

 * Automated governance tools: Advanced technologies are deployed to automate the enforcement of governance standards, ensuring consistent compliance with the principles of being helpful, harmless, and honest.
 * Collaboration and feedback: Continuous collaboration and feedback mechanisms within the LL-Mesh are crucial for adapting and refining governance practices.
 This open dialogue encourages ongoing improvement and alignment with emerging technologies and challenges.

 By embracing these principles, the LL-Mesh seeks to cultivate a robust, ethical, and dynamic ecosystem for the development and deployment of LLM tools.
 This approach ensures that all tools not only add significant value but also meet stringent standards of responsibility and governance.
-These efforts underscore HPE Athonet's commitment to driving innovation and digital transformation in network management developing a responsible framework and product.
+These efforts underscore HPE Athonet's commitment to driving innovation and digital transformation in network management by developing a responsible framework and product.